-Specifically, the intersection of these three questions:
+Specifically, the hedgehog concept is the intersection of these three questions:

 - What are you deeply passionate about?